Physician Assistants - General Considerations

 - Evaluation is defined as the initial approach to elicit a detailed and accurate history, perform an appropriate physical examination, delineate problems, and record and present the data.

-- Monitoring, or assisting the physician in developing and implementing patient management plans, recording progress notes, and assisting in providing care in office or hospital based settings is performed routinely.
+- Monitoring includes developing and implementing patient management plans, recording progress notes, and assisting in providing care in office or hospital based settings is performed routinely.

 - A diagnostic workup involves performance and interpretation of common laboratory, radiological, cardiographic, and other procedures used to identify pathophysiological processes.